How to Search for a Registered Sex Offender

 The contents of state registries are public records, and you have the right to see them.
 Several websites allow you to run an online search.
 The following are the two that we recommend:

-• National Sex Offender Public Website – Provides the public with access to sex offender data nationwide.
+• National Sex Offender Public Website—This website provides the public with access to sex offender data nationwide.
 NSOPW is a partnership between the U.S. Department of Justice and state, territorial, and tribal governments.
-You can do a quick online sex offender search via the main page.
+The main page allows you to do a quick online sex offender search.
 However, we recommend going to the state-by-state registry map to search state registries.

 • Sexual Offenders – This allows citizens to share information about criminal offenders, exchange links, and post comments in a blog format.
 The site has links to state and county registries, sheriff’s offices, and news of sex crimes and prosecutions worldwide.

-Learn more about background investigation companies, or search online records to learn about someone’s background at BeenVerified.
+Learn more about background investigation companies, or search billions of online records to learn about someone’s background at BeenVerified.

 In most states, sex offenders must always stay at least 1000 feet from a school, daycare, playground, or park.
 There is an app called Sex Offender Mobile App called SOZones to help offenders stay out of safety zones, stay out of jail, and help keep the community safe.